Or maybe you’ll be entering a pet Halloween costume contest this year.

 Here’s a word of advice: make make sure that your dog doesn’t mind being dressed up first… several days before the big event!

-Trying to get a dog to wear a Halloween costume can sometimes be tricky.
-Your dog may not like the feeling of wearing a strange, bulky costume.
+Trying to get a dog to wear clothing (or a Halloween costume) can sometimes be tricky.
+Your dog may not like the feeling of wearing a strange, bulky outfit.
 Not to mention the fact that some dogs don’t even like wearing clothes at all.

-Here’s how to get your dog to wear clothing and costumes…
+Here’s how to get your beloved pet to wear dog clothing or costumes…

-How To Get Your Dog To Wear Clothes
+How To Get Your Dog To Wear Clothing

 Your first step is to simply get your dog used to wearing things.